VR is training cops to empathize with the people they might kill

 Policing enters VR, with unknown effects

-In a second Axon film being used in Chicago, I’m a young man with autism who is lost and confused in a parking lot.
-As the cop, I again choose how to respond by making eye contact with a series of text cards on screen: ask him to talk, look for his parents, surround him.
+In a second Axon film being used in Chicago, I’m another young white man in crisis—this time affected by autism, not schizophrenia—and find myself lost and confused in a mall parking lot.
+When I switch into the perspective of the responding officer, I again choose how to react by making eye contact with a series of text cards on screen: ask the man to talk, look for his parents, surround him.
 The options don’t include explicit use of force, like firing a Taser, but some choices are meant to escalate the situation.

 Axon says the VR training is the first of its kind aimed at teaching police empathy.
 Officer Garduno, who had never tried VR before, said that inhabiting the point of view of the autistic man helped reinforce some of his deescalation training.
 “We’ve heard that loud sounds bother persons with autism, and that can change what happens,” he says.